Navigating Heart Palpitations & Anxiety During Menopause

 Think of estrogen as part of the braking system that helps your heart and nervous system respond smoothly to everyday stress.

-The same workout, argument, hot flash, or glass of wine that once felt fine can now push you past your comfort zone into racing heart + anxiety.
+The same workout, hot flash, argument, or glass of wine that once felt neutral may now trigger a racing heart.

-If you use a wearable (Oura ring, Apple Watch, WHOOP, etc.), you may have seen heart rate variability (HRV) mentioned.
+If you use a wearable like the Oura Health ring, you may have noticed changes in heart rate variability (HRV).

 Anxiety and Heart Palpitations: The Feedback Loop